-There is, however, one simple solution—it just comes at the cost of rubber duckie's squeak.
-“In fact, the easiest way to prevent children from being exposed to bath toy biofilms is to simply close the hole," the researchers say of toys like this water-tight duck.
-“But where is the fun in that?"
+For parents, however, there is one simple solution—it just comes at the cost of rubber duckie's squeak.
+“In fact, the easiest way to prevent children from being exposed to bath toy biofilms is to simply close the hole," the researchers noted in 2018.

 [A version of this post originally appeared April 13, 2018.
 It has been updated.]

 Check out some of the safe bath time additions on the Motherly Shop.